opensimworld/active-npcs/README.md

 # Creating waypoints

-You can use the controller to create paths within your region, and the NPCs can wander along those paths.
-In addition, you can have them do interesting actions whenever they reach specific points by creating "scenario" notecards.
+You can use the controller to create waypoints and paths between them within your region, and the NPCs can wander along those paths.
+In addition, you can have them do interesting actions whenever they reach specific waypoints by creating "scenario" notecards.

 Each waypoint has a number (starting from 0) and optionally a name.
 Waypoints can be connected to other waypoints, thus creating a map (graph) between them.
 The NPC can then wander between the waypoints (Use "Bob leave" to make them start wandering), and they can also go from waypoint A to waypoint B (if there are appropriate links between the two).